From white skies to blurry subjects, how to fix common photo mistakes

 Why are my photos too dark or too light?

-If your photos are too dark, the camera didn’t get enough light and we call this “underexposed.”
-If they are too bright, the camera had too much light and we call this “overexposed.”
+If your photos are too dark, the camera didn’t get enough light; we call these “underexposed” photographs.
+If they are too bright, the camera had too much light, and we call this “overexposed.”
 Thankfully, this is an easy issue to fix, but understanding why your camera over or underexposed in the first place will help you anticipate it and save you from having to reshoot multiple attempts.

 A camera is usually trying to find an exposure that works for the entire scene, but if you have a very bright background and a dark subject (a person standing in shade on a snowy mountain on a sunny day is good extreme example) it may underexpose the image relative to your subject.